Tok-ra/dvz_wmac/readme.md

 #### 3.2 side boundary
 ##### 3.2.1 pre_hanford period
 Map MLR and ZFZ's setup to the new grids
-from MLR and ZFZ's input file:
+From MLR and ZFZ's input file:

 > From Bill McMahon:
 > dh/dx {northwest - southeast}  =  0.2000E-04 m/m (= 0.195870 pa/m)